 Intended outcome Success criteria Improved writing, language and number outcomes for disadvantaged pupils in reception.
 Analysis (to be added each year) Assessments and observations show improved outcomes in writing, language and number for disadvantaged pupils.
 This can be seen through progress data, engagement, portfolio scrutiny and formative assessment.
+2024 GLD Upon entry in September 2023 0% of FSM pupils were at expected upon starting school.
+By the end of EYFS, 60% achieved a Good Level of Development.
+This narrowed the gap between FSM and Non-FSM pupils to 14%.
 Improved reading attainment among disadvantaged pupils in Year 1 and 2.
 KS1 reading outcomes show that more disadvantaged pupils are meeting the expected standard.
-Improved numbers of disadvantaged pupils achieving 'greater depth' In reading (Y1 and 2) and across subjects.
+End of KS1 results 2024 show that greatest gains were in Reading where 78% of FSM pupils reached the expected level in (2% higher that national non).
+Improved numbers of disadvantaged pupils achieving 'greater depth' In writing (Y1 and 2) and across subjects.
 KS1 outcomes show that more disadvantaged pupils are achieving greater depth.
-Increased attendance for disadvantaged pupils.
-Pupils who are disadvantaged attended closer to the rate at which non- disadvantaged pupils are.